 Michael has been working for the same company for over 10 years.
 The company has run into difficulties and 12 months ago it temporarily reduced the number of days employees work each week from 5 days to 3 days.
-When this happened Michael went to his social welfare local office where he was assessed for Jobseeker’s Benefit (JB).
+When this happened Michael went to his local Intreo Centre where he was assessed for Jobseeker’s Benefit (JB).

 As Michael’s number of days at work had been reduced temporarily from 5 days per week to 3 days per week he was assessed as a systematic short time worker.
 This means that he is considered unemployed for 2 days a week.
 He is paid 2/5th of the weekly rate of JB for these 2 days.

 Michael has been getting Jobseeker’s Benefit for a year and wants to know how long he can continue to get Jobseeker’s Benefit?

 The number of days a person can claim Jobseeker’s Benefit (JB) depends on a number of factors.
 Since Michael has over 260 PRSI contributions he is entitled to 234 days JB.
 He is claiming 2 days JB every week.
 Divide 234 by the number of days he claims JB each week to find the potential number of weeks he could claim JB.

 234 ÷ 2 = 117 weeks